-A It means an insolvency firm has been called in to run the company, and get what cash it can for creditors, by selling or utilising its assets.
-In theory, a business can be kept running as a 'going concern', but this is unlikely in the long term.
+It means an insolvency firm has been called in to run the company, and get what cash it can for creditors, by selling or utilising its assets.
+In theory, a business can be kept running (or be sold) as a 'going concern', but this is unlikely in the long term.

 Most likely, the insolvency firm will simply collect any assets, try and sell what they can, and then distribute whatever cash remains to creditors.
-The cash is then dished out in order of priority, which usually works a bit like this:
+The cash is dished out in order of priority, which usually works like this:

 If a company's in administration, it means it can't provide your goods or services, and the management's no longer in control.
 Yet it doesn't necessarily mean it's closed down completely.

 The administrator's job's to maximise the value from selling off the company, and if keeping it as a going concern in order to sell it does that, then it'll keep trading.
-That may mean you can simply get a refund or the product, as normal.
+That may mean you can simply get a refund, or you receive the product as normal.

-Otherwise to be in with a chance of getting your cash, you'll have to apply to the administrator, not the company, and any cash left after paying the secured creditors and staff'll be split between everyone who's submitted a claim.
+Otherwise, to be in with a chance of getting your cash, you'll have to apply to the administrator, not the company, and any cash left after paying the secured creditors and staff will be split between everyone who's submitted a claim.

-A If what you purchased cost £100 or more, and you paid all, or even just the deposit, by credit card, then your credit card company is equally liable under Section 75 of the Consumer Credit Act.
+If what you purchased cost £100 or more, and you paid all, or even just the deposit, by credit card, then your credit card company is as equally liable (as the retailer) under Section 75 of the Consumer Credit Act.

-In other words, whatever the rights you'd have had with the retailer/company, you have with the credit card company, so you can get your money back from it.
+That means whatever rights you had with the retailer/company, you have with the credit card company, so you can get your money back from the card firm.

-This is a legal protection that credit card companies have no choice about, as when you spend on a credit card, you're entering into an arrangement to borrow (even if you pay off in full), so you get these rights.
+This is a legal protection that credit card companies have no choice about – when you spend on a credit card, you're entering into an arrangement to borrow (even if you pay off in full), so you get these rights.

-If you suffered losses as a result of the administration, eg, you had a half finished kitchen and needed to pay extra to get it finished, you may be able to claim this from the card company too.
+If you suffered losses as a result of the administration, eg, you had a half-finished kitchen and needed to pay extra to get it finished, you may also be able to claim this additional cost from the card company.

-For full details on this, including free template letters to reclaim from the card company, read the Section 75 guide.
+For full details, including free template letters to reclaim from the card company, read the Section 75 guide.

-A If you paid with a Visa or Maestro debit card for any amount, or Visa or Mastercard credit card for goods under £100, there's another step to try.
+If you paid on a Visa or Mastercard debit card for any amount, or Visa, Mastercard or Amex credit card for goods under £100, there's another step to try.
 It's called the Chargeback system, where your bank gets cash back from the company's payment processing bank.

 You must do this within 120 days

-The rules state you must complain within 120 days of realising there's a problem (not from the date of the transaction).
-This means if you're not able to start a Chargeback immediately, it's very important to diarise the day you heard there was a problem, to ensure you start your claim before the deadline.
+The rules say you must complain within 120 days of realising there's a problem (not from the transaction date).
+This means if you're not able to start a Chargeback immediately, it's very important to diarise when you heard there was a problem, to ensure you you claim before the deadline.
+See Chargeback guide.

-Sometimes the company sets up specific procedures, otherwise your best route's to apply to the administrator for a refund, by adding your name to the list of creditors.
-Be prepared that it's not likely to yield much, maybe 10% back at best.
+Sometimes the company sets up specific procedures, otherwise your best route is to apply to the administrator for a refund, by adding your name to the list of creditors.
+But it's not likely to yield much, maybe 10% back at best.

-Even if an economy is recovering, there's no way to know whether this will happen to any company next. so the best way to make sure you're protected is to do all bigger spending on your credit card, in order to get Section 75 protection.
-Just be sure to pay off the debt in full at the end of the month, to ensure you're not charged interest.
+There's no certainty a company won't get into financial difficulties.
+So the best way to make sure you're protected is to do all bigger spending on your credit card, to get Section 75 protection.
+Just be sure to pay off the card debt in full at the end of the month, to ensure you're not charged interest.

-A If you purchased a holiday as part of a package with an ATOL protected travel agent (a financial protection scheme that tour operators can sign up to), you're covered for any part of the holiday where a company you're dealing with goes bust, be it flights, hotel or car hire.
+If you purchased a holiday as part of a package with an ATOL-protected travel agent (a financial protection scheme that tour operators can sign up to), you're covered for any part of the holiday where a company you're dealing with goes bust, be it flights, hotel or car hire.

 In this situation, contact your travel company asap to organise travel or accommodation; thankfully the company's also responsible for any additional costs, so you won't be out of pocket.
 Use ATOL's search facility to check if your tour operator's ATOL protected.